Please be informed HealthConnexion has moved to #11-08

 What is a Dislocated Shoulder?

 The shoulder is the body’s most mobile joint.
 When the ball-shaped head of the upper arm bone (humerus) is forced out of its socket, this is called a dislocated shoulder.
 This happens often in sports and traffic accidents.
 Torn tissue and the stretching of muscles that accompany this injury can cause much pain.
+As the shoulder is the most flexible joint in the body, it is more likely to dislocate.

 What are the symptoms of a Dislocated Shoulder?